danesnick/old_website/_posts/2021-06-11-Trying-Nextcloud.markdown

 ## Conclusions

-So far, I'm pretty happy with using Nextcloud so far.
+So far, I'm pretty happy with using Nextcloud.
 Setting it up was fairly low maintenance, and I'm hoping that by using the snap package that updates will also be seamless.
 I will try to give an update in a few months to see if I end up sticking with it.
 If I do stick with it, I will finally delete my files off Google Drive and Photos.

 ### What's missing?
 There are a few things that I still need to replace from Google: